kezdo-webfejlesztok/programming-starter-pack/README.md

   - [Destroy All Software - Gary Bernhardt - WAT - from 1:00 - ~4min](https://www.destroyallsoftware.com/talks/wat)
 - Paid online courses:
   - [JavaScript: The Weird Parts - Udemy - Anthony Alicea](https://www.udemy.com/course/understand-javascript/)

+## Linux / Bash / Command Line (CLI)

+- For deploying web applications, you need to know how to use the command line.
+- On servers, you will use Linux (most of the time), so you need to know how to use it.
+- If you're lucky, then you can avoid learning command line.
+  There are providers where you can deploy your application without using the command line.

 ## Best Authors